 JDBC is the common API that your application code interacts with.
 Beneath that is the JDBC-compliant driver for the database you are using.

-In the next article, I am going to discuss the JDBC Architecture in detail.
-Here, in this article, I try to explain What is JDBC and why we need JDBC in Java Application.
-I hope you enjoy this article.
+In the next article, I am going to discuss JDBC Architecture in detail.
+Here, in this article, I try to explain What is JDBC and why we need JDBC in Java applications.
+I hope you enjoy this Java Database Connectivity article.

 About the Author: Pranaya Rout

 Pranaya Rout has published more than 3,000 articles in his 11-year career.
 Pranaya Rout has very good experience with Microsoft Technologies, Including C#, VB, ASP.NET MVC, ASP.NET Web API, EF, EF Core, ADO.NET, LINQ, SQL Server, MYSQL, Oracle, ASP.NET Core, Cloud Computing, Microservices, Design Patterns and still learning new technologies.